-Do you celebrate National Pet Parent Day?
+Do you celebrate National Pet Month?
 If you started an intentional new year with your dog, you already know the kind of life you want to live this year.
 Sharing your life with dogs is a lot of fun but there are a million things to get done on top of doggy time and expenses.
 With that being said, parenting dogs is incredibly rewarding.
-National Pet Parent Day — celebrated each year on the last Sunday in April — is a perfect opportunity to turn off the noise, have some fun with your dog, and celebrate the special relationship that you have.
-Here are some ideas for activities you can do with your dog to honor the day.
+National Pet Month — celebrated each May— is a perfect opportunity to turn off the noise, have some fun with your dog, and celebrate the special relationship that you have.
+Here are some ideas for activities you can do with your dog to honor the month.

 Doggy date day

 National Pet Month is the perfect opportunity to put aside other commitments and spend some quality time with your dog.
 Think about what activities your dog likes best and try to plan the whole day around those activities.
 Have a dog who likes to get up early?
 Set an alarm and get your dog out for an early morning walk!
 Spend extra time out walking or take your dog on a “coffee date” to the drive-through to get a treat for you and a “pup cup” for your dog (most coffee shops will give these small paper cups with whipped cream to dogs for free with your order).
 You can play your dog’s favorite games, and try to visit some of your dog’s favorite places.
 You might want to document the day with cute pictures, but otherwise try to put your phone away and focus on your dog, instead of getting distracted by responding to emails or scrolling the internet.